terrier-org/terrier-core/doc/quickstart-integratedsearch.md

 ### Indexing the Documents
 Now that we know how to convert files or pieces of text into Terrier Documents, the next step it to create an index and add those documents to it.
 The index is a storage structure that contains the documents that are to be made available for search.
 Indices extend the Index class in Terrier.
 There are three categories of index currently supported in Terrier, namely: IndexOnDisk, IncrementalIndex and MemoryIndex.
 For this quickstart we will be focusing on the MemoryIndex.

-MemoryIndex is a convenient index class to use when you have a reletively small number of documents that you need to search over, e.g. 10,000 to about 100,000 web pages.
+MemoryIndex is a convenient index class to use when you have a relatively small number of documents that you need to search over, e.g. 10,000 to about 100,000 web pages.
 The memory index stores documents as a series of arrays in local memory (RAM).

 A new memory index can be made using the default MemoryIndex constructor: